Skip to content

 Object Matching Rules

-• Per-sync-rule (advanced): each synchronisation rule has its own independent matching rules, allowing different synchronisation rules to use different join criteria.
+• Per-Synchronisation-Rule (advanced): each Synchronisation Rule has its own independent matching rules, allowing different Synchronisation Rules to use different join criteria.

 Use Switch-JIMMatchingMode to change between modes.
 The current mode determines which set of cmdlets to use.